Going to California: Composition

 The song started out as a song about Californian earthquakes and when Jimmy Page, audio engineer Andy Johns and band manager Peter Grant travelled to Los Angeles to mix Led Zeppelin IV, they coincidentally experienced a minor earthquake.
 At this point it was known as "Guide to California".

 According to music writer Nick DeRiso, Joni Mitchell also inspired the song: "Plant makes a clear reference to 'I Had a King', the opening song from Mitchell's debut album, 1968's Song to a Seagull: 'To find a queen without a king', he quietly offers in the final verse.
 'They say she plays guitar, cries and sings.'"
 In an interview for Spin magazine, Plant admitted that it "might be a bit embarrassing at times lyrically, but it did sum up a period of my life when I was 22."

 Performances

 At Led Zeppelin concerts the band performed this song during their acoustic sets, first playing it on their Spring 1971 tour of the United Kingdom.
 One live version, from Led Zeppelin's performance at Earls Court in 1975, is featured on disc 2 of the Led Zeppelin DVD and again on the Mothership DVD.
 The song was also performed at all shows on Led Zeppelin's mammoth 1977 US tour.

 It was performed on Plant's solo tours during 1988/1989 and at the Knebworth Silver Clef show in 1990.
-He played it again on his Mighty ReArranger tour, with additions of a double bass and a synthesizer.
+He played it again on his Mighty ReArranger tour, with additions of a double bass and a synthesiser.

+The Black Crowes and Slash performed a cover of the song on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.